-‘My 600 Lb Life’: Tanisha Cleveland’s Soulmate Troy Leaves Her
+‘My 600-Lb Life’: Tanisha Cleveland’s Soulmate, Troy, Leaves Her

 — TVRuckus (@TVRuckus) March 8, 2017

-She wondered how she could worry about her weight when the weight of household is on her shoulders.
+She wondered how she could worry about her weight when the weight of the household is on her shoulders.
 She knows she needs to be there for her children, but weighing 600 pounds makes this monumental task a daily struggle.

 When Tanisha first contacted Dr. Nowzaradan, she started gaining weight and gave up quickly.
 A few years later, Tanisha contacted Dr. Nowzaradan again, this time with a renewed conviction to be committed to her health.

-Tanisha is one of the few 600-Lb.
-TV participants whose episodes span over the course of two years.
+Tanisha is one of the few 600-pound TV participants whose episodes span over the course of two years.
 At the beginning of the show, Tanisha had a husband.
 Later in the show, her husband was not in her life.
 Troy, her boyfriend in recent episodes, showed up after her husband.

-Despite Tanisha’s best efforts to try to get her health back on track, her boyfriend Troy seemed to not be supportive.
-After multiple fights with Tanisha about her new attempts at significant weight loss, Troy left Tanisha.
+Despite Tanisha’s best efforts to try to get her health back on track, her boyfriend, Troy, seemed to not be supportive.
+After multiple fights with Tanisha about her new attempts at significant weight loss, Troy left her.

 Tanisha was crushed.
 Now she is left having to manage her two daughters on her own.
 Previously, Tanisha had never prioritized her health, making excuses that she never had the time.